vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-long-story-of-my-fathers-macbook-pro.md

 #### Wolfsburg Woes

 Taking it with me to Wolfsburg for the 42 Wolfsburg's Piscine program was exciting, but the journey wasn't smooth sailing.
 The LVDS cable, responsible for connecting the display, started to fail, causing the screen to get fuzzy.
-I replaced the cable myself, but unfortunately, the display went completely dark.
+I replaced the cable myself, but unfortunately, the display went completely poof.

 #### A Frustrating Diagnosis